HurleyWong/gridsome-starter-notes-hurley/content/posts/proof-of-witness-presence-blockchain-consensus-for-augmented-democracy-in-smart-cities.md

 * A new three-tier paradigm of augmented democracy in Smart Cities.
 * The Smart Agora crowd-sensing platform for modeling complex crowd-sensing scenarios of augmented decision-making.
-* The concept of 'proof of witness presence' for blockchain consensus.
+* The concept of '**proof of witness presence**' for blockchain consensus.
 * A review of  related initiatives on digital democracy as well as blockchain-based approaches for proof of location.
 * The concept of encapsulation in collective measurements that filters out geolocated data and determines the point of interest from which data are aggregated.
 * A first working prototype of the augmented democracy paradigm meeting minimal requirements set for a proof of concept.
-* A use case scenario on cycling safety demonstrating the capactiy of citizen's witness presence to match accurate information from official public authorities.
+* A **use case scenario** on cycling safety demonstrating the capactiy of citizen's witness presence to match accurate information from official public authorities.

 然后介绍了这篇论文各个部分主要是陈述了什么。